 Bhaktapur Durbar Square is a part of the ancient Newari city of Bhaktapur (Bhadgaon or Khwopa-Newar ख्वप ).
 The square contains a royal palace that took center stage as one of three royal capitals during the 15th century in the Kathmandu Valley.
-Today Bhaktapur Durbar Square is just one of four main attractions within the old city known as "Bhaktapur".

 It was during the reign of the Mallas that Durbar Square acquired most of its beautiful buildings and prominence as a great city in The Kathmandu Valley when it garnered the nickname "city of devotees".